appsody/appsody/build.md

 ## Running the locally-built CLI

 As mentioned above, the `build` makefile target will produce a binary for the requested system, named accordingly.
-While you can just execute that locally from the `build` sub-directory, the makefile also supports an additional target that will copy this to a `bin` sub-directory and rename it `appsody`, for example to do this on OS/X:
+While you can just execute that locally from the `build` sub-directory, the makefile also supports an additional target that will copy this to a `bin` sub-directory and rename it `appsody`, for example to do this on macOS:

 ```bash
 make build-darwin localbin-darwin